Chattanooga CoDA

 CoDA Meetings Near Me

-Going to a CoDA meeting in Chattanooga can be a liberating way to grow as a person.
-Here are some basic tips to help you break away from codependency and make your relationships healthier;
+Attending codependency meetings in Chattanooga can be a freeing opportunity for personal growth.
+Here are some basic recommendations to help you break free from codependency and develop healthier relationships;

-Look for Chattanooga CoDA meetings at places of worship like churches, synagogues, and mosques, as well as at community centers like the Chattanooga Town Hall.
-The first step in getting better is to find a group in the Chattanooga area, but it's also important to have human support and understanding.
+Look for Chattanooga CoDA gatherings at places of worship such as churches, synagogues, and temples, as well as community facilities such as the Chattanooga Town Hall.
+The first step in recovery is to locate a group in the Chattanooga area, but having personal support and understanding is also essential.

 Can being codependent in a relationship actually be a good thing?
 The Guardian